 - Sound the Alarm

 - Inform Race Control immediately they will call fire brigade if required during Track operational hours.

 - Tackle the fire if safe to do so

 - Shut down any equipment or machinery

 - It is inadvisable for untrained personnel to attempt to extinguish a fire involving LPG or electrical vehicles.

-- Heritage Race Control 01327 320 237

 - Outside of hours call 999

-If you call 999 please contact Venue Control (01327 320308) to ensure access is granted to the Venue, please advise what the incident is and the locations.
+If you call 999 please contact an official to ensure access is granted to the Venue, please advise what the incident is and the locations.
 It is the sole responsibility of the Organiser, all Teams and Participants to ensure that all of the below safety requirements are enforced.
 All parties acknowledge that the below list is not exhaustive that it is their responsibility to enforce the below items and any other such safety measures they deem appropriate.